Marion Bay House is a place of true seclusion.

 At the heart of this land, Marion Bay House rises from the gentle slope of its hill, facing an unfettered view that is purely awe-inspiring.
 Undulating meadows and mountains tumble to the coast, the ocean stretches from sculpted white beaches to the distant horizon and the open sky arches endlessly overhead.

-Marion Bay House brings together the robust spirit of rural Australia with the contemporary elegance of Danish design.
+Marion Bay House marries the robust spirit of rural Australia with the contemporary elegance of Danish design.

-Created by award-winning architects 1+2 Architecture and Davis and Dobson Builders, the pared-back design takes its cue from the land and the weathered farm buildings of rural Australia.
+Designed by award-winning architects 1+2 Architecture, the pared-back design takes its cue from the land and the weathered farm buildings of rural Australia.

 Sophisticated and welcoming, this is a home born of the vision of its inspired owners, Christina and Peter Treschow, and their reverence for the local landscape.